 Information About Pupil Premium Students and How They Are Supported

 What is the pupil premium and Catch-Up Seven funding?

 The pupil premium refers to a funding stream provided to schools based upon the number of students on its roll who come from an armed services family, who are or have been in foster care or who receive, or have received in the last six years, free school meals.
 In The Downs School we are committed to working closely with students and parents to ensure the pupil premium has a positive impact on the progress of the students it exists to benefit.

-Catch-Up Seven funding is provided to support Year Seven students who did not meet age related expectation in numeracy and literacy.
+Catch-Up Seven funding is provided to support Year 7 students who did not meet age related expectations in numeracy and literacy.

 What are some of the common barriers experienced by pupil premium students?